perlsheperd/perlsheperd/README.md

 # SYNOPSIS

 Full stack Perl developer, but do only as much non-Perl as need to get back into the Perl.
 I don't do Windows, PHP, or Python (not worth your time or money!).

+I initially prefer some project-based gigs via Fiverr, https://www.fiverr.com/perlsheperd, this is mutually benefical for me and the client.

+Once a client relationship is established, prefer to have a monthly service contract of 10-15 hours/mo.
+Rates are negotiable, but start at $90/hr.

 # DESCRIPTION